frnrbt/ondorse-home/index.md

       - title: For Financial Services Companies
         content: >
-          Including banks, insurance companies and other gatekeepers such as FinTechs and crypto exchange platforms.
+          Including banks, insurance companies and other gatekeepers such as fintechs and crypto exchange platforms.

           Are you struggling with the manual and burdensome processes induced by